Mason Autism Support Initiative

 The application window for the 2021-2022 academic school year is now closed.
 Please check back at a later date for information regarding admissions deadlines for the 2022-2023 academic school year.

 Frequently asked questions

-- In order to learn more about the MASI program, including the different components and the application process, we invite you to attend an informational session.
-All of the sessions listed below will be hosted virtually and contain all of the same information.
-Upcoming dates are:
+In order to learn more about the MASI program, including the different components and the application process, we invite you to attend an informational session.
+There are currently no upcoming info sessions.
+Please check back at a later date for dates as they are posted.

 In 2014, Disability Services noticed a growing number of students expressing interest in having additional support services beyond the standard accommodations offered in higher education.
 The staff began researching and consulting with colleges and universities that had ASD support programs in place.
 In the Fall of 2014, the Mason Autism Support Initiative (MASI) launched as a pilot program with 8 students.
 Each year since then the program has grown and currently serves 39 students.